vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/2_energy_and_fossil_fuels/7_The_Energy_Landscape.md

 But not all of this goes into homes.
 The home gets 42% of its 11.9 qBtu from electricity, or 5.0 qBtu.
 We can assume that 28% of the 5 qBtu of electricity flowing into the home derives from natural gas, as decided above.
 So that's 1.4 qBtu of gas-derived electricity flowing into the home.
 We can add this 1.4 qBtu of gas-derived electricity to the 5.2 qBtu15 of direct gas-to-home to learn that 6.6 qBtu of residential input is sourced from natural gas either directly or via electricity.
 Compared to the 11.9 qBtu total for residences, natural gas therefore contributes 55% of the energy used in homes, not just 43% as listed.
 Now we know.
 7.1.3 Detailed Mix
-Delving a bit further into the AER, Section 1.3 provides a more de- tailed breakdown of consumption, now separating out the "renewable" category into its constituent parts, as seen in Table 7.1 and Figure 7.3.
+Delving a bit further into the AER, Section 1.3 provides a more detailed breakdown of consumption, now separating out the "renewable" category into its constituent parts, as seen in Table 7.1 and Figure 7.3.
 In sum, 80% of the U.S. energy in 2018 came from fossil fuels.
 Less than 2.5% came from wind, and less than 1% was solar in origin-the other 16% mainly in the form of nuclear, biomass, and hydroelectricity.
 Most of the renewable energy is from biomass-like burning wood.
 The wider world is pretty similar, in that about 80% of energy is from fossil fuels.
 It's still our main squeeze.
 Table 7.2 breaks out electricity sources separately.
 Box 7.2: Thermal Equivalent
-Note that the EIA-and thus Table 7.1-habitually applies a ther- mal conversion factor to some energy sources in order to more meaningfully compare one source to another.
+Note that the EIA-and thus Table 7.1-habitually applies a thermal conversion factor to some energy sources in order to more meaningfully compare one source to another.
 Fossil fuel energy is characterized by its thermal content, which makes sense as they are burned for thermal energy.
 Often-but not always-the thermal energy is turned into electrical energy.
 Meanwhile, some sources, like solar, hydroelectric, wind, nuclear, and geothermal are almost exclusively used for electricity production and are most easily mea-

 [^11]: As a check, we note that the other side of the blue arrow has 17% of 31.0 qBtu, or 5.3 qBtu leaves the gas block for homes: close enough to the 5.1 qBtu we got on the other side (essentially the same, to rounding error).